Projects Timeline

 • The committee exchanged emails and participated in a conference call with NCDOT bridge, highway, and preservation officials to discuss the fate of Truss Bridge #246 – one of only ten remaining Pratt through truss bridges in the state and one of two in Haywood County.
 Both are located in Bethel.
 NCDOT indicated that the bridge will be replaced because its restoration would require too much expense, and expense for upkeep would have to be turned over to Haywood County.
 NCDOT considered that it had saved one historic bridge but was unwilling to save another – even though one of its historians indicated that it was National Register of Historic Places worthy.

-• The committee has begun researching archival and genealogical records of those buried in the County Home Cemetery, thanks to the efforts of Roxie Billings.
-There is a dispute about the status of the small cemetery plot that was the final resting place of deceased individuals who had resided at the county’s “poor folks home” that existed in Bethel from 1911-1952.
+• Having discovered the location of the County Home Cemetery in 2023, the committee realized that there is a dispute about the status of the small cemetery plot that was the final resting place of deceased individuals who had resided at the county’s “poor folks home” that existed in Bethel from 1911-1952.
 The current owner of the property surrounding the cemetery believes that all remains were relocated in the 1980s.
 County Commissioner, Kevin Ensley, is also a surveyor and considers that the remains may not have been removed.
 Neighboring county governments, Jackson and Buncombe, have restored their County Home Cemeteries and are attempting to document remains.
 The committee believes that that type of consideration for the Haywood County Home Cemetery is appropriate.
+We consulted with Melissa Timo, Historic Cemetery Specialist with the Office of State Archaeology, concerning appropriate action for our committee to take regarding the cemetery.

 • Historic Preservation Committee member, Roxie Billings, is conducting genealogical research about the twenty-eight known people who are/were buried at the County Home Cemetery.